-The milk of cows is considered to possess the essence or sap of all plants and Ghee is the essence of milk… When we consider Ghee we are in the company of superlatives.
-In India, Ghee has been so highly regarded for so many things, for so long, that one is slightly embarrassed to enter into this crowded river of praise.
+The milk of cows is considered to possess the essence or sap of all plants and Ghee is the essence of milk… When we consider the dairy we are in the company of superlatives.
+In India, The dairy product has been so highly regarded for so many things, for so long, that one is slightly embarrassed to enter into this crowded river of praise.
 This is what I have heard:

 The ingestion of Ghee is like offering the finest of fuels into the fires of digestion-Agni.
-In accord with this, Ghee builds the aura, makes all the organs soft, builds up the internal juices of the body-Rasa, which are destroyed by aging and increases the most refined element of digestion-Shukra or Ojas, the underlying basis of all immunity and the “essence of all bodily tissues”.
+In accord with this, it builds the aura, makes all the organs soft, builds up the internal juices of the body-Rasa, which are destroyed by aging and increases the most refined element of digestion-Shukra or Ojas, the underlying basis of all immunity and the “essence of all bodily tissues”.
 Maya Tiwari calls Ghee the

 Ghee causes secretions and liquification in the dhatus-bodily tissues that dissolve wastes allowing the functional intelligences of the body-doshas to carry away toxins-ama (also known as aam).
-The ingestion of Ghee is used in Panchakarma specifically to first penetrate into and then dissolve ama in the dhatus, allowing the wastes to be then carried to the intestinal tract and then expelled.
+The ingestion of it is used in Panchakarma specifically to first penetrate into and then dissolve ama in the dhatus, allowing the wastes to be then carried to the intestinal tract and then expelled.

-Ghee is known as a substance that gives longevity… This is because it has opposite qualities (heavy, slow, oily, liquid, dense, soft), and thus pacifying effects, to the light, dry and rough qualities of Vata dosha.
+Clarified butter is known as a substance that gives longevity… This is because it has opposite qualities (heavy, slow, oily, liquid, dense, soft), and thus pacifying effects, to the light, dry and rough qualities of Vata dosha.
 It is the increase of the qualities of Vata that are synonymous with aging.
 Ghee, in a very sure and steady way, slows the aging process by balancing the living one.

-Ghee is Guru, heavy.
+It is Guru, heavy.
 It increases the qualities of Kapha and decreases Pitta and Vata, which are both light.

 They told him that he would be scarred for life, that the burns would take several months to heal and that he should take steroids to help him (the body shuts down the production of testosterone after burns).
 He declined to take the steroids and continued to put on the Ghee, twice daily.
 After six days, he was completely healed without scarring.